 Tonsillectomy is typically performed as a day case procedure.
 You should arrange 2 weeks away from work and somebody should stay with you for at least 24 hours following the operation.
-Surgery takes place with a general anaesthetic and is performed through the mouth.
+The surgery takes place with a general anaesthetic and is performed through the mouth.
 After the surgery, you will be observed in the hospital and likely discharged the same day.

 Tonsillectomy can be sore and tender during recovery, but you will be provided with painkillers to manage your symptoms.
 Antibiotics are not normally required.
-You may experience earache afterward, but this will settle as the throat heals.
+You may experience earache afterwards, but this will settle as the throat heals.